motech/motech/docs/source/get_started/model_data/model_data.rst

                     :alt: CRUD events - checkbox
                     :align: center

-The subject of MDS CRUD events takes the form of "mds.crud.<module name>.<namespace>.<entity name>.<action i.e. UPDATE|DELETE|CREATE>"
+The subject of MDS CRUD events takes the form of "mds.crud.<module name>.<namespace>.<entity name>.<action i.e. UPDATE|DELETE|CREATE>".
-and 4 parameters :

-module name,
-namespace,
-entity name,
-object id.
+The event payload contains 5 parameters:

+* object_id - the ID of the object this event refers to
+* entity_name - the name of the entity
+* entity_class - the fully qualified class name of the entity
+* module_name - the name of the module from which the entity comes from (optional)
+* namespace - the namespace of the entity (optional)

 For the entities that expose these events, you can create tasks with these events as a trigger.
 To do it go to the Task module, click 'New task' and you should see the Data Services trigger list.
 A trigger is exposed for every crud event per entity: